How to Make Time for Learning

-Modern life can be very busy with multiple commitments, making it difficult to find time to concentrate on your own development. college has a range of options that fit around your busy schedule.
-It is important to try and improve yourself as it helps plan the future and can put you into a job you enjoy.
-Before committing yourself to anything you must prepare yourself to studying.
+Modern life can be very busy which can make it difficult to find time to concentrate on your own development.
+Edinburgh College has a range of options that can fit around your busy schedule.
+Working on your professional development can help you plan for the future and get into a career you enjoy.
+Before committing to studying at college, it's important to prepare yourself for studying.
+We've put together some ways you can prepare for study at college.

 Now that you have settled on a subject you find interesting it’s time to understand how you will study.
-At Edinburgh College we have a range of ways most courses are delivered.
+At Edinburgh College, we have a range of ways most courses are delivered, like full-time, part-time, evening and open learning.

-If you are usually busy throughout the day, evening courses can fit your studying in.
-These courses are usually demand a commitment of around 1-2 evenings a week with additional independent learning that can be done at home.
+If you are usually busy throughout the day, you can attend college through evening classes.
+These courses usually demand a commitment of around 1-2 evenings a week with additional independent learning that can be done at home.

 Open learning courses

-These courses are the most flexible we offer, meaning that learning is done on your terms.
+Open learning courses are the most flexible we offer, meaning that learning is done on your terms.
 Open learning provides the materials readily available for you to pick up and learn when you can.
-Some of our open learning courses include livestreamed lecturers that can be accessed as a saved file at a later date.
+Some of our open learning courses include live-streamed lecturers that can be accessed as a saved file at a later date.